benjymous/annotations/sandman/sandman-vertigopreview.md

   Obviously, Todd's play is allegorical, with all his various characters standing as symbols.
 God is the traditional Judeo-Christian father-deity; Sappho was a female Greek poet from the island Lesbos, and the inspiration for the term Lesbian; The Hanged Man is one of the Major Arcana from the Tarot deck, signifying spiritual growth and passage or the reverse, depicted as a man hanging upside-down in a "yoga-like" posture, a man with no apparent fear of falling; and The Slave of the Lamp is the genie from the Aladdin myth.

+- #### Panel 6

+  On the subject of the third option, in Douglas Adams' _Life, The Universe, and Everything_, (the third Hitchhiker's Guide book) it is said that:
+  > "There is an art to flying, or rather a knack.
+The knack lies in learning how to throw yourself at the ground and miss."

 ## Credits

 - Originally collated and edited by Greg Morrow.